ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/unions.md

 A Union is very similar to an [interface](/docs/hotchocolate/defining-a-schema/interfaces), except that there are no common fields between the specified types.

-Unions are defined in the schema as follows.

 ```sdl
 type TextContent {
   text: String!